Mickey’s Very Merry Christmas Party

 One surprising PhotoPass aspect was that the Main Street and Castle PhotoPass cast members were taking photos well after the party closed.
 Some were even taking photos at 1am.
 If you are going to stay late and want a castle or Main Street shot, we would strongly recommend doing that one last.

 There is a variety of merchandise that can only be purchased during the holiday party.
 If you are an annual passholder, I would strongly recommend going to Mickey’s Star Traders for the annual pass items.
-It was less crazy than the Emporium.
+It is less crowded than the Emporium.
 If you are looking for the full event collection, we found Big Top Souvenirs to be the least busy.

 Mickey’s Christmas Party vs Mickey’s Not So Scary Halloween Party

 This is probably the most controversial part of our post and one that ties to personal preferences.
 For us, the Halloween party hands-down wins over the Christmas party.
-We like the Halloween fireworks more, the parade is better, and we would pick bags candy over cookies any day.
+We like the Halloween parade more and we would pick bags candy over cookies any day.
 With that being said, the Christmas party is still very fun and gets you in the holiday spirit.

 Our Overall Recommendation